rapidminer/python-rapidminer/README.md

 Project class is required to work with the git-based versioned repositories called projects.
 Projects can be shared using RapidMiner AI Hub.
 The shared data format allows Python coders and RapidMiner users to easily work on the same data.
 To summarize, this class is suitable in the following cases:
 * Using versioned projects to collaborate with RapidMiner users and share data easily.

+Connections class can be used to access connections defined in a project.
+This way, Python coders can use the same external connections that are used by RapidMiner users.
+The connection fields are accessible, you only need an appropriate Python package to use those values.
+* Using and sharing connections easily and securely without entering or storing any information redundantly.

 ## Installation